alexrobincrabbe/Boopball/README.md

   <img src="assets/readme_images/settings_window.png">
 </div>

-In the settings window, the user can choose to turn on game sound effects, and background music (which are disables by default).
+In the settings window, the user can choose to turn on game sound effects, and background music (which are disabled by default).
 The user can also change the game difficulty by selecting a different time limit for each level.

 # Technologies Used
 ## Languages